-Our results show that \modelname outperforms existing complex Transformer-based models in most cases by a large margin.
-In particular, for the Exchange-Rate dataset that does not have obvious periodicity, the prediction errors of the state-of-the-art method~\cite{zhou2022fedformer} are more than twice larger than those of \modelname.
-Moreover, we find that, in contrast to the claims in existing works, most of them fail to extract temporal relations from long sequences, i.e., the forecasting errors are not reduced (sometimes even increased) with the increase of look-back window sizes.
-Finally, we also conduct various ablation studies on existing Transformer-based TSF solutions to study the impact of various design elements in them.
+Not all time series are predictable, let alone long-term forecasting (e.g., for chaotic systems).
+We hypothesize that long-term forecasting is only feasible for those time series with a relatively clear trend and periodicity.
+As linear models can already extract such information, we introduce a set of embarrassingly simple models named \textbf{\modelname} as a new baseline for comparison. \modelname regresses historical time series with a one-layer linear model to forecast future time series directly.
+We conduct extensive experiments on nine widely-used benchmark datasets that cover various real-life applications: traffic, energy, economics, weather, and disease predictions.
+Surprisingly, our results show that \modelname outperforms existing complex Transformer-based models \emph{in all cases, and often by a large margin (20\% $\sim$ 50\%)}.
+Moreover, we find that, in contrast to the claims in existing Transformers, most of them fail to extract temporal relations from long sequences, i.e., the forecasting errors are not reduced (sometimes even increased) with the increase of look-back window sizes.
+Finally, we conduct various ablation studies on existing Transformer-based TSF solutions to study the impact of various design elements in them.